cozy-labs/cozy-desktop/README.md

 ## GUI running

 The Graphical User Interface requires Node Webkit to be launched.
-It should be installed with your dev dependencies.
+It should be available in your dev dependencies.
 You can install it with the following
 commmands:

     cd cozy-desktop
     npm install

-For an obscure reason, `leveldown` module needs to be recompiled on your platform with `node-gyp` in order to run on node webkit.
+For an obscure reason, `leveldown` module needs to be recompiled on your platform with `node-gyp` in order to run on Node Webkit.

     sudo npm install -g nw-gyp
     node_modules/.bin/gulp leveldown

-One done, you can launch nodewebkit in the current directory
+Once done, you can launch nodewebkit in the current directory

     node_modules/nodewebkit/bin/nodewebkit .